Osteopathy

 The duration and number of sessions depend on the nature of the complaint and the healing process.
 Experience shows that the first session takes a little longer (see below).
 As a rule of thumb, an improvement is expected after 3 to 5 treatments.
 The number of treatments may vary depending on the complaint (e.g. whether acute or chronic).

-If there is no relief/improvement after a few treatments, I will discuss other options with you.
+If there is no relief/improvement after a few treatments, we will discuss other options with you.
 There may be collaboration with other osteopaths and other medical professionals/therapists.
 The aim is always to work with you to find the best possible solution.

-First appointment: between 50-60 min
+First appointment: between 50-65 min

 Follow-up appointments: between 35-50 min